FAQ: The Carbon Border Adjustment Mechanism (CBAM)

 Operators report to importers, while importers report to relevant national authorities, who in turn report to the European Commission.

-Importers are the central stakeholders responsible for collecting the relevant carbon emissions information, ensuring its accuracy, and reporting it to the relevant competent authority within the EU Member State where goods pass through EU customs.
-Reporting will be done by a reporting declarant, which could be the importer themselves or one appointed by the importer.
-While upstream operators, suppliers and producers located outside the EU have the responsibility to provide carbon-related data to EU importers, it remains the responsibility of importers to ensure they receive this data from their suppliers.
+Importers are the central stakeholders responsible for collecting relevant information on carbon emissions, ensuring its accuracy, and reporting it to the competent authority in the EU Member State where the goods pass through EU customs.
+Reporting will be done by a reporting declarant, who may be the importer themselves or an appointee of the importer.
+While upstream operators, suppliers and producers located outside the EU have the responsibility to provide carbon-related data to EU importers, it remains the responsibility of importers to ensure they receive this data from their suppliers, and that it is validated.

 TOP ↑

-What do I need to report as an importer of CBAM goods during the transitional period (as of 1 October 2023)?
+What do I need to report as an importer of CBAM goods?

-During the transitional period, importers are required to submit quarterly reports.
+During the definitive period, importers are required to submit an annual CBAM declaration through the centralised CBAM registry.
 These will include:

-Installation operators are responsible for monitoring and reporting to the importer the total embedded emissions, total indirect emissions and information about relevant carbon prices in the country of origin.
+Installation operators are responsible for monitoring and reporting to the importer the total embedded emissions, total indirect emissions, and relevant carbon prices in the country of origin.
 Having this capability will make operators like producers and suppliers significantly more attractive to EU importers.

 TOP ↑